 The Conservation Internship Program, through the Audubon WINGS program, strives to give interns priceless experiences and an avenue for turning a passion for conservation and the environment into action!
 Interns participate in an ecologically-sound land management program and assist with on- and off-site hydrologic, vegetation, and wildlife monitoring projects.The monitoring projects and research help drive management decisions.

 Some of the land management activities they will actively participate in include:

 - Herbicidal treatment of exotic, invasive and native, nuisance plant species

 - Mechanical removal of exotic, invasive and native nuisance plant species

 - Prescribed fire planning, execution, and post-fire monitoring

 Additionally, the interns will be involved in the Science program.
 Under the guidance of Dr. Shawn Clem, interns will be collecting data and assisting with multiple monitoring projects both on- and off- site.

 There are some physical requirements.
 These are:

-- the ability to work long hours in the field in sub-tropical wetland environments, exposed to harsh South Florida environment (sun, biting insects, sever summer storms), sometimes alone and carrying field gear (up to 40 lbs.) for extended periods
+- The ability to work long hours in the field in sub-tropical wetland environments, exposed to harsh South Florida environment (sun, biting insects, severe summer storms), sometimes alone and carrying field gear (up to 40 lbs.) for extended periods

 - Ability and willingness to work in murky waters and thick vegetation that serve as home to potentially dangerous wildlife such as alligators and venomous snakes